circlsun/bitclick_counter/README.md

 ## Installation

+Bitly will not give you the data until you receive a personal "token".
+It is needed to interact with the Bitly API.
+To receive a token, you need to register on Bitly via e-mail.
+The link to generate the token is listed on the Bitly [Getting Started](https://dev.bitly.com/get_started.html) The received token must be placed in the ".env" file as `BITLY_TOKEN="insert you token"`.

 Python3 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```